Converting and deploying a PyTorch model tutorial

 This tutorial describes how to convert and deploy a PyTorch model using the ML SDK for Vulkan®.
 In this tutorial, we generate a sample PyTorch file with a single MaxPool2D operation to demonstrate each step of the end-to-end workflow.

 1. Run the following python script to create a PyTorch model for a single MaxPool2D operation.
-For the model input,use a NumPy file.
-To convert the model to TOSA FlatBuffers, use ExecuTorch:

 #!/usr/bin/env python3